 Entries in the classes in this division MUST have been made or produced by a group of at least THREE people.
+The judging will take account of the effort and creativity demonstrated by the exhibitors.

-The group can be members of a family, a group of friends who have come together to make this entry, a school or youth or social group, etc. Entries must be in the name of the group not in the name of an individual.
-Classes 901 and 902 MUST include children.
-Please label with number of adults and children in the group and include the children's ages.
+The group can be members of a family, a group of friends who have come together to make this entry, a school or youth or social group, etc.

+These classes are ideal for residents of care homes or day-centres who can take part in a creative group activity.

+Entries must be in the name of the group not in the name of an individual.
+Please include a label showing the number of exhibitors and if there are children in the grup, please indicate the children's ages.

-- 901 A SCARECROW using predominately recycled materials.
-Space allowed 75cm diameter, height unrestricted. - 902 A MODEL OF A WIND FARM using predominately recycled materials.
+- 901 A THEME PARK using predominately recycled materials.
+No longer or wider than 75cm diameter, height unrestricted. - 902 AN ATHLETICS STADIUM using predominately recycled materials.
 No longer or wider than 75cm, height unrestricted.